isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 ### Application for the Vaccinated Travel Pass (VTP)

 <p style="font-size:16px; color:red;line-height:1.5;"><i>Note: Singapore Citizens, Permanent Residents and unvaccinated children aged 12 and below in the calendar year (i.e. in the year 2021, those who are born in or after 2009) are not required to apply for a VTP.
 However they must comply with all other VTL <a href="/vtl/conditions">conditions</a>.</i></p>

-#### 1. What is a VTP?

-A VTP allows vaccinated travellers who are short-term visitors (including business and official travellers), or holders of Long-Term Passes (i.e. Long-Term Visit Pass, Student’s Pass, Work Pass or Dependant’s Pass) travelling from one of the following countries/regions to seek entry into Singapore:

-- Australia *(with effect from 7 November 2021, 2359hrs)*
-- Brunei Darussalam
-- Germany
-- Canada
-- Denmark
-- France
-- Italy
-- Republic of Korea *(with effect from 14 November 2021, 2359 hours)*
-- Spain
-- Switzerland *(with effect from 7 November 2021, 2359hrs)*
-- The Netherlands
-- The United Kingdom
-- The United States

-The VTP can only be used for travel on designated VTL flights.
-It comes with <a href="/vtl/conditions">conditions</a> of travel under the VTL that the applicant must comply with.

-Singapore Citizens and Permanent Residents do not need to apply for a VTP to travel to Singapore under the VTL, as they can return to Singapore without the need for entry approval.
-Please click <a href="/vtl/requirements-and-process">here</a> for more information on the requirements.

-#### 2. How can travellers apply for a VTP?

-Short-term visitors and long-term pass holders departing from the following countries/regions may click [here](https://go.gov.sg/vtl-portal) to apply.

-- Brunei Darussalam
-- Germany
-- Canada
-- Denmark
-- France
-- Italy
-- Spain
-- The Netherlands
-- The United Kingdom
-- The United States

-VTP applications for the Republic of Korea will open on **8 November 2021, 1000 hours (Singapore time)**.

-Do note that applications for the VTP must be made between seven and sixty calendar days prior to the intended date of entry into Singapore.

-For example, travellers who intend to enter Singapore on 1 October 2021 must apply for a VTP between 1 September 2021 and 24 September 2021.

-#### 3. How long will it take for a VTP application to be processed?
+#### 1. How long will it take for a VTP application to be processed?

 All travellers who successfully submit their application will be issued with a VTP immediately.

-#### 4. Is there a fee to apply for a VTP?
+#### 2. Is there a fee to apply for a VTP?

 No, there is no fee payable for the application of a VTP.

-#### 5. Do travellers travelling with family members need to apply a VTP for every individual?
+#### 3. Do travellers travelling with family members need to apply a VTP for every individual?

 Yes, each traveller will require a VTP.

-#### 6. Is there a limit to the number of times travellers can apply for a VTP?
+#### 4. Is there a limit to the number of times travellers can apply for a VTP?

 There is no limit to the number of times travellers can apply for a VTP.
 Every entry into Singapore requires a new VTP application.

-#### 7. How long is the validity of a VTP?
+#### 5. How long is the validity of a VTP?

 A VTP is valid for single entry into Singapore anytime from the traveller’s intended date of entry and up to six calendar days after.

 For example, travellers who hold a valid VTP to enter Singapore on 8 September 2021, have up to 14 September 2021 to do so should they need to make changes to their flight departure date.

-#### 8. Once a VTP application is approved, can the relevant authorities change the VTL conditions or even cancel the VTP?
+#### 6. Once a VTP application is approved, can the relevant authorities change the VTL conditions or even cancel the VTP?

 Given the evolving nature of the COVID-19 pandemic, the relevant authorities in Singapore may introduce new measures or requirements as and when necessary to safeguard public health.
 This may result in changes to the VTL conditions or cancellation of the VTP at short notice.
 Applicants will be notified of any such changes or cancellation of their VTP.

-#### 9. Do Singapore Citizens and Permanent Residents need to apply for an VTP?
+#### 7. Do Singapore Citizens and Permanent Residents need to apply for an VTP?

 Singapore Citizens and Permanent Residents do <u>not</u> need to apply for a VTP to travel to Singapore under the VTL, as they can return to Singapore without the need for entry approval provided they adhere to the VTL requirements.
 Please click <a href="/vtl/requirements-and-process">here</a> for more information on the requirements.

-#### 10. I have an In-Principle Approval (IPA) for a Long-Term Pass or a Long-Term Visit Pass (LTVP) issued by the Ministry of Manpower (MOM).
+#### 8. I have an In-Principle Approval (IPA) for a Long-Term Pass or a Long-Term Visit Pass (LTVP) issued by the Ministry of Manpower (MOM).
 How should I apply for the VTP?

 IPA holders and MOM LTVP holders should apply for the VTP as short-term visitors.
 They will need to comply with all the [conditions](/vtl/conditions) of the VTP that apply to short-term visitors.

-#### 11. Can travel agents apply for VTP on behalf of their clients?

-No. Travellers will need to submit the application themselves as they are required to agree to the conditions of the VTL, read and agree to the Privacy Statement, as well as verify all submitted information.

-#### 12. Why was I unsuccessful in applying for a VTP?
+#### 9. Why was I unsuccessful in applying for a VTP?

 A VTP application may be unsuccessful for reasons such as:
-- Invalid vaccination QR code
+- <a href="/vtl/faq#invalidcode" target="_blank">Invalid vaccination QR code</a>
 - Incomplete and/or incorrect information submitted
 - Passport validity is less than 6 months

-#### 13. How do I change the validity of my VTP?
+#### 10. How do I change the validity of my VTP?

 A VTP is valid for single entry into Singapore anytime from your intended date of entry and up to six calendar days after.
 If your travel plans change and you need to enter before or after the validity period, please submit a new VTP application.

 Should you require assistance to seek urgent entry into Singapore within the next 6 days, please write to the Safe Travel Office using the enquiry form [here](https://go.gov.sg/sto-enquiry) or call the SafeTravel Enquiries helpline at 6812 5555.
 Kindly note that all appeals are assessed on a case-by-case basis.

-#### 14. How do I change my declared particulars (e.g. mobile number, email address, self-isolation accommodation) on my VTP application?
+#### 11. How do I change my declared particulars (e.g. mobile number, email address, self-isolation accommodation) on my VTP application?

-If your particulars have changed, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry">here</a> or call the SafeTravel Enquiries helpline at 6812 5555.
+If your particulars have changed, please write to the Safe Travel Office using the enquiry form <a href="https://go.gov.sg/sto-enquiry">here</a> with your revised particulars.

-#### 15. How can I cancel my VTP as I no longer wish to travel to Singapore?
+#### 12. How can I cancel my VTP as I no longer wish to travel to Singapore?

 You do not need to cancel your VTP.
 If you do not utilise your VTP within the validity period, it will automatically expire.

-#### 16. Can travellers use the VTP to transit/transfer through Singapore?
+#### 13. Can travellers use the VTP to transit/transfer through Singapore?

 No, the VTP is for travellers who intend to enter Singapore and is not applicable for transfer/transit passengers.
 At this point in time, travellers will only be able to transfer through Singapore Changi Airport if they are travelling with an airline whose transfer routes have been approved by the Civil Aviation Authority of Singapore (CAAS).
 Travellers should confirm with their airline on their eligibility to transfer.